-Imagine you create a binary classification model and you have 100 images of Dog and 10000 images of Cat.
+Imagine you create a binary classification model and you have 100 images of a Dog and 10000 images of a Cat.
 In this case, it has a very different relative importance for each class.
 The correctness is more important for some samples than others.
 For instance, it might be 1-100x more important to correctly classify some samples than other samples.

-In imbalanced classification problems, one class is more important (or expensive) than another then you should be weighing the data.
+In imbalanced classification problems, if one class is more important (or expensive) than another then you should be weighing the data.
 The idea is to give more weight to rarely-seen classes.

 Using the sample weight